 In a more recent article from The Centers for Disease Control and Prevention, 9 HIV patients were identified with culture confirmed B.bronchiseptica infection (Dworkin et al 1999)2.
 Taking into account the 900,000 HIV-positives in North America and the fact that up to 50% of them own companion animals (about 38% dogs and 30% cats), disease caused by B. bronchiseptica in AIDS patients is seldom observed despite a comparable exposure to this organism as in the normal population (Greene 1998)3.
 Pet ownership is therefore not an important factor in respect of human bordetellosis.

 As has already been established, colonisation of human beings with field strains of B. bronchiseptica is rare and disease caused by this organism is even rarer and (almost) exclusively found in immunocompromised people.
 Based on the results of reversion to virulence data and safety studies in susceptible non-target species it can be concluded that potential disease in humans caused by the vaccine strain of B. bronchiseptica is even less likely.

-Since B. bronchiseptica is widespread in the companion animal population (and in other domestic animals) the risk to immunocompromised individuals imposed by vaccinating 'at risk' animals with an avirulent strain of B. bronchiseptica must be seen against the risk of their pet becoming naturally infected.
+Since B. bronchiseptica is widespread in the companion animal population (and in other domestic animals), the risk to immunocompromised individuals imposed by vaccinating 'at risk' animals with an avirulent strain of B. bronchiseptica must be balanced against the risk of their pet becoming naturally infected.